- Assessment Resources

 Real property is valued every odd-numbered year.
 Property is classified according to its actual use as of Jan.
 1 of the given year.
 The property’s classification defines the rate at which the property will be assessed.
-Property that is classified residential is currently assessed at 7.2 percent of the actual value for the property.
+Property that is classified residential is currently assessed at 6.765%, and multifamily 6.765%, of the actual value for the property.
 Agricultural is 26.40% and all other Agricultural Business is 27.90%.
 Commercial Renewable Energy and Commercial Renewable Personal Property is 26.40% and all other commercial property is 27.90%.

 Personal property is defined by the State of Colorado as: equipment, machinery, furniture, security devices, household furnishings and signs which are used for the production of income or in the operation of a business.
 All personal property is taxable in Colorado unless exempted by statute.

 - Appeals Court affirms decision by Assessor when applying the start of tax increment financing in urban renewal plans